azoth-lang/azoth.libs/README.md

 * `azoth.text.unicode`: provides advanced Unicode functionality that requires additional lookup tables and may need to be updated with the Unicode standard more frequently than the standard library.
+* `azoth.runtime`: this package is included by the compiler to provide runtime services.
+This includes the `int` and `uint` types, garbage collection, and concurrency.

 Packages of note that are not in this repository: